Meet365/CODETECH---internship-submison/TASK-1  PORTFOLIO/README.md

 ### Objective
-Demonstrate Skills and Experience: A portfolio aims to convince potential employers, clients, or collaborators that you have the necessary skills and experience for a particular role or project.
+ portfolio aims to convince potential employers, clients, or collaborators that you have the necessary skills and experience for a particular role or project.

 ### Key Activities
 - **Cding**: Ensuring the Code is free from all the errors and is maintainable.